Intel Core i7-14700K vs AMD Ryzen 7 5700X

 Who should buy each?

-Choose the Intel Core i7-14700K if: you need maximum performance for gaming, want to run demanding applications, or are planning to build a high-end workstation.
+Choose the Intel Core i7-14700K if: you need maximum performance for gaming, plan to run demanding applications, or want a future-proof option with 20 cores.

-Choose the AMD Ryzen 7 5700X if: you want an efficient processor for general use, are upgrading an older AM4 setup, or prefer a cooler CPU with lower power consumption.
+Choose the AMD Ryzen 7 5700X if: you want a budget-friendly processor, need a cooler operation for a compact build, or are upgrading an older AM4 system.

 Conclusion